selimslab/selimslab.github.io/_posts/psy/mental-models/2020-2-9-mental-models.md

 1. **Reciprocity**, humans beings act with intense reciprocity demonstrated as well.

-2. Thermodynamics
+2. Thermodynamics, energy is constant and entropy is ever increasing

-3. Inertia
+3. Inertia, objects and people display the same effect.
+The first move is harder

 4. Friction and Viscosity

 5. Velocity

-6. Leverage
+6. Leverage, almost every great work includes leverage

-7. Activation Energy
+7. Activation Energy, the minimum to start

 8. Catalysts

-9. Alloying
+9. Alloying, alloy can be better than its parts

 10.  **Relativity**, an observer cannot truly understand a system of which he himself is a part.